siggi2k/Powershell-Goodies/README.md

 4. Deletes the User from the active directory 30 days after expiry

 This is all logged in 2 seperate text files.

+# checkSSLCert
+Alerts if a website's SSL Certificate is about to expire

+1. Checks when SSL Certificates for websites in array expire
+2. Lists the website url of certificates that expire in the next 90 days